gcassel/Modular-Organizing-Terminology/README.md

 #### Acknowledgements

 The development of MOT has been deeply based on my participation in the https://valueflo.ws community and related discussions regarding [REA](https://en.wikipedia.org/wiki/Resources,_Events,_Agents) accounting.
 Special thanks to Lynn Foster and Bob Haugen of Value Flows for their tireless, and often thankless, contributions to a wide variety of digital sensemaking efforts and projects.
+Special thanks also to my brilliant partner Lane, who has been a key force in everything I've done since MOT's genesis.

 #### Additional Notes